 Loneliness knows no boundaries.
 It is an epidemic and no type of person naturally carries an immunity to it, especially not based on their age, personality, or their ability to fit societal expectations.

-The main reason this is myth #1 about loneliness is that loneliness is not a side effect of solitude.
+The main reason this is #1 among myths about loneliness is because loneliness is not a side effect of solitude.
 It is not something you experience when you don’t have a lot of friends, family, or much of a social life.

 Loneliness is not missing out on the company of people.
 It’s an innate feeling that you are not truly known.
 It’s a lingering sense that everyone else is in on some secret that you are completely unaware of.
 It’s a constant wandering through the crowd feeling like no one sees you, no one understands you, and no one truly accepts or loves the whole you.
 How could they?
 They don’t truly know the whole you.